UniversalDependencies/UD_Phrygian-KUL/README.md

 The data are based mainly on the aforementioned editions.
 Some changes have been made, however, in order to keep up with new insights and to quell compatibility issues.

 Of the Old Phrygian subcorpus, so far only the inscriptions from Provenances Midas City (M), Diverse documents (Dd) and Outside of Phrygia (HP) are included.
-The readings for Dd-103, -104 and -105 are provided by Obrador-Cursach (2019).
+The readings for Dd-103, -104 and -105 are provided by Obrador-Cursach (2019), while the more recent interpretation of Pserkeyoy/Pseukeyoy (Dd-101) and Surgastoy (Dd-102) as patronymics come from Obrador-Cursach (2021).

 In their edition of G-12, Oreshko and Alagöz (2023) use ś to represent a modified s-sign of the Phrygian alphabet.
 This is, however, impractical for UD, as there is no single combined Unicode character that combines an acute and an underdot, which is necessary in order to comply with the Leiden Editorial Conventions.
 For this reason, these data deviate from the edition in that the original ś is replaced by a capital letter S. Considering there is no convention for the use of capital letters in Phrygian, this is a way to preserve the distinction in the G-12 inscription between the s-signs as well as to underdot them (Ṣ).